hanjabbo/SWE_Anyconnect_AMP_SecureX_Orchestration/README.md

 - The end device has AnyConnect and AMP for endpoint installed for endpoint security and connectivity
 - AnyConnect is integrated with SWE to share process information and flow information
 - Stealthwatch is monitoring the network end to end
-- Stealthwatch is integrated with CTR, SecureX and AO
+- Stealthwatch is integrated with Cisco Threat Resposne, SecureX Orcehstrator.

 ![alt text](https://github.com/aligarci/swc_amp_securex_orchestration/blob/master/scenario.png)